SenhorLucas/SenhorLucas.github.io/docs/content/posts/bash-word-splitting.md

 No need to `$(ls *.mp3)`, or `$(find -name '*.mp3')`.
-Those are wasteful because they need to create 2 new processes, search through the path, etc. All you need is the good old, builtin glob.
+Those are wasteful because they need to create 2 new processes, search through the path, etc. All you need is the good old, built-in glob.

 ## When is word splitting good?